zshipko/rust-ocaml-starter/README.md

 # rust-ocaml-starter

 An example project using [ocaml-rs](https://github.com/zshipko/ocaml-rs) to link an OCaml library into a Rust program.
+This demonstrates both sync and async code using OCaml's Lwt.t.

 If you're looking for an example of calling into Rust from OCaml take a look at [ocaml-rust-starter](https://github.com/zshipko/ocaml-rust-starter)